Kejriwal asks Delhiites for suggestions on relaxations post May 17

 The Chief Minister had on Monday appealed to PM Modi to allow economic activities in the national capital, barring containment zones.

-The government has already demanded from the Centre that all 11 districts of Delhi be not treated as 'red zones' so that more economic activities are allowed in the national capital, sources said.
+The government has already demanded from the Centre that all 11 districts of Delhi be not treated as 'red zones' so that more economic activities are allowed in the national capital.

 Air India’s Delhi office sealed as staffer tests positive for COVID-19